hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 regardless of this external processing stage: “transducer depth sound speed is used as the initial entry in the sound speed profile used in the ray tracing calculations” (*Kongsberg, 2012*).

-Using this package method, keeps the system from warning against discrepancies based on
+Using this package method, keeps the system from warning against discrepancies based on:

 * The uncertainty in XBT temperature measurements (± 0.1°C, roughly equivalent to ± 0.4 m/s)
 * Inadequate choice of salinity in the Sippican acquisition system
 * Deviations of true salinity from the mean surface salinity in the WOA/RTOFS.